sugarlabs/musicblocks/guide/README.md

 You can use the *Scalar step* block to generate a scale of pitches in the matrix.
 In the example above, the pitches comprising the G major scale in the 4th octave are added to the grid.
-Note that in order to put the highest note on top, the first pitch is the `Sol` in octave `5`.
-From there, we use `-1` as the argument to the *Scalar step* block inside the *Repeat*.
+Note that in order to put the highest note on top, the first pitch is the `Sol` in `Octave 5`.
+From there, we use `-1` as the argument to the *Scalar step* block inside the *Repeat*, working our way down to `Sol` in `Octave 4`.
 Another detail to note is the use of the *Mode length* block.

 ### <a name="rhythms"></a>4.3 Generating Rhythms